-Corps's compensatory mitigation authorizations between 2010 and 2015, "41% used mitigation bank credits, 11% used in-lieu fee program credits, 37% did on-site permittee responsible mitigation, and 11% conducted off-site permittee-responsible mitigation").
+49 U.S ARMY ENG'R INST.
+FOR WATER RES. & U.S. ENVTL.
+PROT.
+AGENCY, 2015-R-03, THE MITIGATION RULE RETROSPECTIVE: A REVIEW OF THE 2008 REGULATIONS GOVERNING COMPENSATORY MITIGATION FOR LOSSES OF AQUATIC RESOURCES 11 (2015) (noting that for the Corps's compensatory mitigation authorizations between 2010 and 2015, "41% used mitigation bank credits, 11% used in-lieu fee program credits, 37% did on-site permittee responsible mitigation, and 11% conducted off-site permittee-responsible mitigation").

-- $^{50}$ See Owen, supra note 7, at 36 (noting that, in some parts of the country, mitigation banking is still "in its infancy"). - See, e.g., Valerie Boisvert, Conservation Banking Mechanisms and the Economization of Nature: An Institutional Analysis, 15 ECOSYSTEM SERVS.
-134, 135 (2015) ("The vocabulary used to describe these mechanisms-banks, bankers, credits, debits, etc.-and the associated legal framework are eloquent testimony to the underlying neoliberal vision."). - See Richard J. Lazarus, The Greening of America and the Graying of United States Environmental Law: Reflections on Environmental Law's First Three Decades in the United States, 20 VA.
-ENVIL.
+50 See Owen, supra note 7, at 36 (noting that, in some parts of the country, mitigation banking is still "in its infancy").

+51 See, e.g., Valerie Boisvert, Conservation Banking Mechanisms and the Economization of Nature: An Institutional Analysis, 15 Ecosystem Servs.
+134, 135 (2015) ("The vocabulary used to describe these mechanisms-banks, bankers, credits, debits, etc.-and the associated legal framework are eloquent testimony to the underlying neoliberal vision.").

+52 See Richard J. Lazarus, The Greening of America and the Graying of United States Environmental Law: Reflections on Environmental Law's First Three Decades in the United States, 20 VA.
+ENVTL.
 L.J.
-75, 85-87, 92-97 (2001) (describing deregulatory pushes). - $^{53}\,$ Telephone Interview with Don Barry, former attorney, Office of the Solicitor, U.S. Dep't of the Interior (Sept.
-8, 2017). - See COMM.
-ON MITIGATING WETLAND LOSSES ET AL., supra note 18, at 120-22 (providing, in 2001, a comprehensive critique of recent and contemporary practices). - See, e.g., Albert C. Lin, Myths of Environmental Law, 2015 UTAH L. REV. 45, 79 (identifying compensatory mitigation as a myth).
-In some realms, it also has continued to earn that reputation.
-See, e.g., Margaret A. Palmer & Kelly L. Hondula, Restoration as Mitigation: Analysis of Stream Mitigation for Coal Mining Impacts in Southern Appalachia, 48 ENVIL.
-Sci. & Tech.
-10,552, 10,554 (2014) (finding that stream restoration efforts are not providing anything close to mitigation for the impacts of coal mining). - See Daniel A. Farber, Eco-Pragmatism: Making Sensible Environmental Decisions in an Uncertain World 35-36 (1999) (summarizing this debate).
+75, 85-87, 92-97 (2001) (describing deregulatory pushes).

+53 Telephone Interview with Don Barry, former attorney, Office of the Solicitor, U.S. Dep't of the Interior (Sept.
+8, 2017).

+often had ample basis in reality.54 Compensatory mitigation has never fully shed the resulting stain.55

-assessment, and one particularly important front was a debate about whether to employ market-oriented regulatory approaches, like cap-and-trade systems, or traditional technology-based permitting.
-Compensatory mitigation systems are close cousins to cap-and-trade schemes, and even if the debaters tended to focus on air-quality regulation rather than habitat-protection systems, it was easy to think that compensatory mitigation policy was at least part of the discussion.
-Because that discussion sometimes occurred in explicitly ideological terms-disparaging traditional environmental regulatory systems as "Soviet-style" centralization was a common trope-it was easy to identify compensatory mitigation with the more conservative camps in an ideologically tinged debate.
+Fifth and finally, the intellectual climate surrounding the emergence of compensatory mitigation policies partially explains their reputation.
+Particularly in the 1980s and 1990s, some of environmental law's central academic debates pitted advocates of economics-based regulatory methodologies against more traditional environmentalists, who argued for regulatory schemes based in moral values and in non-economic measures of public health.56 These debates took place on multiple fronts, including disputes over the use of regulatory cost-benefit analysis and quantitative risk assessment,57 and one particularly important front was a debate about whether to employ market-oriented regulatory approaches, like cap-and-trade systems, or traditional technology-based permitting.58 Compensatory mitigation systems are close cousins to cap-and-trade schemes, and even if the debaters tended to focus on air-quality regulation rather than habitat-protection systems, it was easy to think that compensatory mitigation policy was at least part of the discussion.59 Because that discussion sometimes occurred in explicitly ideological terms-disparaging traditional environmental regulatory systems as "Soviet-style" centralization was a common trope-it was easy to identify compensatory mitigation with the more conservative camps in an ideologically tinged debate.60